raphamorim/raphamorim.github.com/_posts/2014-12-15-Some-Games-You-Should-Play-Before-You-Die.md

 ![Pokemon Silver](/assets/images/posts/games/pokemon-silver.jpg)

 Pokemon is Pokemon.
 Remarkable in my life.
-That young not played pokemon in school? or dreamed of being a pokemon trainer?
+Who young never played pokemon on school?
+Or have a dream of being a pokemon trainer?

-Be able to mount your Pokemon team was amazing and still is.
+Be able to select and mount your Pokemon team was amazing idea.
+Still is.

 ### • Pokemon Soul Silver (Nintendo DS)

 ![Pokemon Soul Silver](/assets/images/posts/games/pokemon-soul-silver.jpg)

-We can say that made that remarkable game of my childhood even better, with a sequence of new things added to the game.
+We can say it made the game of my childhood even better, with a sequence of features and new things added to the game.

-One of the coolest things was the Pokéwalker, where you carrying your pokemon on the Nintendo DS to the Pokéwalker, and as you walked with him, would evolve your pokemon.
+One of the coolest things was the Pokéwalker, you can pass your pokemon on the Nintendo DS to the Pokéwalker, so as you walked with him, would gain more experiencie and evolve your pokemon.

 ### • Pokemon Y / Pokemon Omega Ruby (3DS)